mcgill-robotics-archive/rover-pcb/README.md

 # rover-pcb
-Crazy studd that Abdul is trying to make the powerboard work with some miracle
+Crazy stuff that Abdul is trying to make the powerboard work with some miracle